-Course Name: Business LawCourse Code: MB-623Course Type: Core
+Course Name: Legal Environment of Business Course Code: MB-622 Course Type: Core

 - Discusses fundamental concepts, principles, and rules of law that apply to business transactions. - To discuss the function and operation of the courts, business crimes, contract law etc. - The application of the Uniform Commercial Code to business activities and recent developments in business law, such as cyber law and electronic commerce etc.